etijskens/wetppr/docs/vsc-infrastructure.md

 ## Submitting jobs on Vaughan

 Unlike your personal computer, which you use mainly **interactively**, a supercomputer is mostly used in **batch mode**.
 To execute some computational work, you send a request to the **scheduler** specifying the work and how you want it to be executed.
-This means you need to specify
+You must specify

 * the resources you need,